techcow2/LMSA/README.md

 ## 🚀 Get Started Today

-1. Download and install the app
+1. Download and install the app from Google Play Store
 2. Start LM Studio and load a model on your computer
 3. Start the LM Studio server
 4. Open the app and enter the server IP and port in Settings